-- All engineering designs maximise the life of the assets. - Designs are not the cause of projects being delivered outside of planned timeframes. - Road Management Act inspections are to the required timeframes 100% of the time.

-- Road Management Plan is reviewed to the statutory timeframe. - 100 percent of road base material is sourced from Council quarries. - Aerodrome is available 350 days of the years.
+- Designs are not the cause of projects being delivered outside of planned timeframes. - Road Management Act inspections are to the required timeframes 100% of the time. - RMP is reviewed to the statutory timeframe. - 100% of road base material is sourced from Council guarries. - · Aerodrome is available 350 days of the years.

-- Support the sustainable development of the Shire. - Managed legal and statutory risk within the road network. - · Build community confidence in the road network. - Ensure the network allows users to go where they want to.
+- Support the sustainable development of the Shire. - Managed legal and statutory risk within the road network. - Build community confidence in the road network. - Ensure the network allows users to go where they want to.

-- LGPRF indicators for road satisfaction. - Community satisfaction survey results remain the same or improve. - No claims against council are successful under either the Road Management Act or Water Act. - All of the districts sealed and gravel roads will be trafficable 99 percent of the year. - All of the districts earth roads will be trafficable 97 percent of the year.
+- LGPRF indicators for road satisfaction. - Community satisfaction survey results remain the same or improve. - No claims against council are successful under either the Road Management Act or Water Act. - All of the districts sealed and gravel roads will be trafficable 99% of the year. - All of the districts earth roads will be trafficable 97% of the year.

-The following issues and concerns have been identified by Service managers relating to the services they provide.
-The service area concerns have been aligned to an asset class to assist with future asset management planning and decision making.
+The following issues and concerns have been identified by Service Managers relating to the services they provide.
+These areas concern have been aligned to Roads to assist with future asset management planning and decision making.

 - Keeping up with the changes to practices will likely incur a cost burden. - Ability to attract and retain suitably qualified and experienced staff is challenging in these areas.
 The market for engineers is especially hot and expected to remain that way for up to 10 years according to external advice. - Roadside weeds and pests program, funding only guaranteed by Local Government Victoria for 2019/20.
-If funding is no longer available through the state government then Council will need to consider how it will fund programs in order to meet it legislated requirements. - Staffing turnover adds pressure to the continuity of project information along with delays in project delivery through the recruitment process. - Ability to attract and retain suitably qualified and experienced staff increasing work load for the number of projects and programs to be delivered with the existing project managers. - Designs not complete within required time frames adds project risk with the scope variations during delivery resulting in increased project costs.
+If funding is no longer available through the state government then Council will need to consider how it will fund programs in order to meet it legislated requirements. - Staffing turnover adds pressure to the continuity of project information along with delays in project delivery through the recruitment process.